Neil Hurst

-Neil Hurst (born 5 June 1982) is an actor and presenter born in Halifax, West Yorkshire, England best known for his television and stage theatre career.
+Neil Hurst (born 5 June 1982) is an English actor and presenter born in Halifax, West Yorkshire, best known for his television and stage theatre career.

+Early life

+Hurst was educated at The Brooksbank School and attended the University of Huddersfield.

 Film and television career

-Hurst first came prominence on British television as the comic sidekick of Vernon Kay on ITV's All Star Family Fortunes, but his career has seen him appear in many other TV roles from drama to comedy and even presenting.
+Hurst first gained prominence on British television as the comic sidekick of Vernon Kay on ITV's All Star Family Fortunes, but his career has seen him appear in many other TV roles from drama to comedy and even presenting.